 Lyft and car usage/local economies

 Source: Lyft Economic Impact Report 2019

-29% of riders have also used Lyft to access healthcare services, and 71% of Lyft riders report that they are less likely to drive when under the influence of intoxicating substances – hopefully lowering the former figure…
+28% of riders have also used Lyft to access healthcare services, and 71% of Lyft riders reported in 2019 that they are less likely to drive when under the influence of intoxicating substances thanks to Lyft – hopefully lowering the former figure…